Checkout

 The checkout is a shopping process where buyer finalizes their purchases and pay for certain products.
 Basically, It's a series of specific steps that a buyer must follow when purchasing products in an e-commerce store.

-Basically, checkout is the process of buying products within a shopping cart.
-The checkout process is the last and most important phase of an eCommerce store.
-It is where the buyer prospect finalize choices about the items, selects some add-ons, confirms shipping methods, then provides payment.
+Basically, checkout meaning is the process of buying products within a shopping cart.
+The checkout process is the last and most important phase of an eCommerce website.
+It is where the buyer prospect finalizes choices about the items, selects some add-ons, confirms shipping methods, and then provides a checkout payment gateway.

 Some major Steps are included in the eCommerce Checkout: